walkerdustin/interactive-powershell-interface/README.md

 You can not use multi line commands, that you would use with shift+enter in powershell.

+The problem I had is, that I can not know when a command is finished.
+To solve this, I use a trick:
-The problem I had is, that I can not know when a command is finished. so after each command I launch another command, that just prints some random string if my the console output is then equal to this string, I know that both commands have finished
+I launch a powershell command, that just prints a random string When the console output is equal to this string, I know that the command has finished

+## Usage
 check out the examples.ipynb file to see how to use it

-## Usage
 ```python
 from interactive_powershell import InteractivePowershell
 ps = InteractivePowershell()